NevermindNilas/nevermindnilas/README.md

 - **Additional Skills:** Team Leadership, Effective Communication, Fast Learner

 ## 🌱 Learning
 I'm always eager to learn and explore new technologies.
-Currently, I'm diving deeper into [mention any specific technologies or frameworks you're learning].
+Currently, I'm diving deeper into video and image data enhancement through upscaling, interpolation, depth map generation and many more.

 ## 📫 Connect with Me
 Feel free to reach out!
 Let's connect and collaborate on interesting projects.